ldnam806/Problems-vs.-Algorithms/analyzes.md

 Space Complexity: Both functions have a space complexity of O(1) since they only use a fixed amount of extra space regardless of the size of the input list.

 #3 Rearrange Array Digits
-`rearrange_digits_max_sum`:
 def rearrange_digits_max_sum(input_list):
-This line defines the beginning of the function rearrange_digits_max_sum, which takes one argument, input_list.
     if len(input_list) <= 1:
         return input_list
-This conditional check takes constant time O(1) because it only involves checking the length of the input list.
+Time Complexity: Checking the length of the input list takes constant time, O(1).
+Space Complexity: No additional space is used here, so it's O(1).

 def find_max_min(arr):
     max_num, min_num = float('-inf'), float('inf')
         for num in arr:
             if num > max_num:
                 max_num = num
             if num < min_num:
                 min_num = num
         return max_num, min_num
-The find_max_min function iterates through the input list to find the maximum and minimum elements.
-It iterates through each element once, resulting in linear time complexity O(N), where N is the length of the input list.
+Time Complexity: This function iterates over the input list once, so its time complexity is O(N), where N is the length of the input list.
+Space Complexity: It uses only two variables (max_num and min_num), so it's O(1).

     max_num, min_num = find_max_min(input_list)
-Calling the find_max_min function takes linear time O(N) because it iterates through the input list once.
+Time Complexity: Calling the find_max_min function takes O(N) time.
+Space Complexity: It creates two variables, so it's O(1).

     frequency = [0] * 10
     for num in input_list:
         frequency[num] += 1
-These lines initialize a frequency array and iterate through the input list to count the frequency of each digit.
-It iterates through each element once, resulting in linear time complexity O(N), where N is the length of the input list.
+Time Complexity: This loop iterates over the input list once, so it's O(N).
+Space Complexity: The frequency list has a constant size (10 elements), so it's O(1).

     num1, num2 = 0, 0
     is_first_num = True
-Initializing two variables num1 and num2 takes constant time O(1).
     for digit in range(9, -1, -1):
         while frequency[digit] > 0:
             if is_first_num: